ToolboxPlane/util/README.md

 Show the all channels by one transmitter in a simple ui

 ## MissionPlanning
-Generate a json file to provide as a mission for the FlightComputer.
+Generate a csv file to provide as a mission for the FlightComputer.

+## Ground Station
+Show the information contained in all received rcLib-Packages